 Now let’s talk about the different ways you can control the Nest Thermostat E, cause if you’ve read any of my reviews before then you know I love options:

 - Schedules: Let’s be honest: most of us do versions of the same thing every day, so if this is the case, why not match your Nest Thermostat E’s schedule with your own?
+It will learn your schedule automatically after a few days, or you can set it yourself!

 - Geofencing: Connect your Nest Thermostat E with your phone’s GPS so it’ll automatically adjust based on your location.
 Of course, this method only works if you have your phone with you at all times, which seems to be the case for most people in 2019.